balrampandey19/ColoredVector-Android/README.md

 if want to convet vector drawable color programmatically you can easily convert by using this ColoredVector-Andorid

+### Use this library to change colors of your vector drawables easily from your code.*​

-### If you want to set coloerd vector in Imageview
+### If you want to set a colored vector in Imageview:*​